Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/7-network-architecture/2-network-topology/3-topology-multiple-vpc-central-combine-vpc.md

 # Advantages

 - This architecture is very very scalable.
-(The Combine Support Team has supported up to 200 AWS Accounts on a single Combine instance.)
+(The Combine Support Team has supported up to 200 AWS Accounts attached to a single Combine instance.)
 - This architecture is cost effective for large workloads.

 # Disadvantages